Luke & The Apostles: The band reforms

 Gibson, McKenna and Little discussed the idea of reforming the band in February 1970.
 To complete the lineup, they recruited former Transfusion and Leather guitarist Danny McBride on second lead guitar and ex-The Paupers bass player Denny Gerrard (born February 28, 1947, in Scarborough, Ontario).

 The new lineup, however, only lasted a few days and former Buffalo Springfield bass player Bruce Palmer (born September 9, 1946, in Toronto) replaced Gerrard.
 On February 15, the new lineup opened for Johnny Winter at Toronto's Massey Hall.
 However, due to musical differences and personality conflicts, the lineup remained unsettled.

 Former Influence bass player, Jack Geisinger (born March, 1945 in Czechoslovakia) replaced Palmer later that month and Luke & The Apostles performed at Toronto's Electric Circus on March 13–14, before appearing at the Toronto Rock Festival at Varsity Arena on March 26 alongside Funkadelic, Nucleus, Damage and others.

-The new lineup recorded a lone single for Bernie Finkelstein's True North Records, which coupled Gibson, McKenna and Little’s "You Make Me High" with Gibson's "Not Far Off".
-Arguably one of the best records to come out of the Toronto scene from this period, the single reached #27 on Canada's RPM chart in October 1970.
+The new lineup recorded a single for Bernie Finkelstein's True North Records, which coupled Gibson, McKenna and Little’s "You Make Me High" with Gibson's "Not Far Off".
+The single reached #27 on Canada's RPM chart in October 1970.